-Budget Paper No. 4 Agency Financial Statements presents an operating statement and balance sheet for each Department and their respective agencies for the upcoming Budget year ahead.
+Budget Paper No. 4 Agency Financial Statements presents an operating statement and balance sheet for each Cluster and their respective agencies for the upcoming Budget year ahead.

-Budget Paper No. 5: Appropriation Bill
+Budget Paper No. 5: Appropriation Bills

-Budget Paper No.5 Appropriation Bill sets out the amount to be appropriated to each Cluster Minister, along with the purpose for which it is to be spent.
+Budget Paper No.5 Appropriation Bills sets out the amount to be set aside for each Cluster Minister, along with the purpose for which it is to be spent.

-The Appropriation Bill actually includes two bills.
-The first bill sets out the appropriation for the services of Government of the nine Clusters and eight Special Offices.
-The second bill, which is presented cognate (meaning two or more bills are considered in detail at the same time) details the appropriation for parliamentary services.
+The Appropriation Bill actually includes two bills which are presented to NSW Parliament.
+The first bill allocates funds for expenditure for the provision of services for the 10 Clusters and eight Special Offices.
+The second bill, which is presented cognate (meaning two or more bills are considered in detail at the same time) details the amount allocated for parliamentary services.